-- PFA (Pre-fisheries abundance): Abundance of maturing 1SW and non-maturing 1SW in the ocean before any fisheries take place. - CL (Conservation limit).
+- PFA (Pre-fisheries abundance): Abundance of maturing 1SW and non-maturing 1SW in the ocean before any fisheries or natural mortality on their return migration takes place. - CL (conservation limit).
 This is the sum of the conservation limits of all Irish salmon rivers. - SER (Spawner escapement reserve).
 This level on the graph indicates the minimum amount of fish that are required in the PFA phase to meet the national CL set for each stock component.
 The SER accounts for the natural mortality that occurs between the PFA stage and the return of fish to home-waters.
 It is derived from the national CL by accounting for the natural mortality and distant water fisheries that occur during the fish's residence at sea. - 1SW / MSW returns: number of fish returning to the Irish coast after high seas fisheries and taking account natural mortality rates while at sea. - 1SW / MSW spawners: number of spawning fish in Irish rivers.